ptiede/Pyehtim.jl/README.md

 This is a thin wrapper around the excellent [eht-imaging](https://github.com/achael/eht-imaging) package.
 [PythonCall](https://github.com/cjdoris/PythonCall.jl) is used to interface with eht-imaging.
 The main export is the `ehtim` object that contains the ehtim module.
 This means that all the usual `eht-imaging` commands should work identically to how they work in Python.
+We also add some convenience functions.
+See the docs for details.